luciano-fiandesio/beanborg/README.md

 #### Set_Accounts

-This rule does set the origin and destination account for a given transaction, based on one ore more values of a given CSV index.
+This rule does set the origin and destination account for a given transaction, based on one or more values of a given CSV index.

 As an example, let's take this CSV transaction - an ATM withdrawal from a bank.